Journalist and presenter

 National Councillor (GLP/LU)

-Roland Fischer is a National Councillor and President of the Green Liberal Party in the canton of Lucerne.
-He is also a board member of WWF Lucerne, a board member of the New European Movement Switzerland (NEBS), and a board member of Pro Velo Switzerland.
+National Councillor Roland Fischer, President of the Green Liberal Party (GLP) Canton Lucerne until summer 2020, has been President of the Swiss Society for Foreign Policy (SGA) since June 2022.
+He is also a board member of the New European Movement Switzerland (NEBS), WWF Lucerne and Pro Velo Schweiz.

 Economist, specialist in EU politics